homemaxico/mist-ap41-challenge-resolver/docs/guide/the-journey.md

 We can see at location 0x24030 the generated challenge, and we were right about the challenge format!, our fake random number is staring back at us from address 0x24060

-We have the address of the functions called by developer_login in our [little table](#functions-called-by-developer_login-at-00011cec), so let's set a breakpoint. get_sha_256_hmac is a good target, it only get's called if the first 16 bits of the answer are equal to the random number from the challenge:
+We have the address of the functions called by developer_login in our [little table](#functions-called-by-developer_login-at-00011cec), so let's set a breakpoint. get_sha_256_hmac is a good target, only get's called if the first 16 bits of the answer are equal to the random number from the challenge:

 ```
 (gdb) awatch *0x001143c